.png)

-Desert Stewards Community and Environmental Projects
+Desert Stewards Community and Environmental Project Ideas.

 The following projects are in process of organization and funding.
 We hope to have greater direction, information and progress reports as the projects manifest.